 What is required from parents/guardians?

-1. All parents/guardians need to complete the required documentation and turn it in to the school.
+1. All parents/guardians and students need to complete the required documentation and turn it in to the school.

-2. The $25 annual usage fee must be paid on SchoolPay.net for each student.
+2. The $25 annual usage fee must be paid on SchoolPay.com for each student.

 Need assistance with your student Chromebook?